-- To study the basics of robot laws and transmission systems. - To familiarize students with the concepts and techniques of robot manipulator, its kinematics. - To familiarize students with the various Programming and Machine Vision application in robots. - To build confidence among students to evaluate, choose and incorporate robots in engineering systems.
+- To study the kinematics, drive systems and programming of robots. - To study the basics of robot laws and transmission systems. - To familiarize students with the concepts and techniques of robot manipulator, its kinematics. - To familiarize students with the various Programming and Machine Vision application in robots. - To build confidence among students to evaluate, choose and incorporate robots in engineering systems.